 Arts Centre Melbourne

-Home to the State Theatre, Playhouse, and Fairfax Studio, the Arts Centre also houses the Australian Music Vault, a free exhibition showcasing Australia's music scene.
+The State Theatre, the Playhouse, and the Fairfax Studio may all be found at the Arts Centre, as can the Australian Music Vault, a free exhibition documenting Australia's music landscape.

 Loop Project Space & Bar

-The Princess Theatre has been used for entertainment since 1854, staging the world’s most successful productions, including Phantom of the Opera, Les Miserables and Cats.
+Since its opening in 1854, the Princess Theatre has hosted some of the most successful theatrical performances in history, including Phantom of the Opera, Les Miserables, and Cats.

 Her Majesty’s Theatre